The Eisteddfod in English

 The National Eisteddfod of Wales is the largest cultural event of its kind in Europe.
 It takes place annually during the first week of August and this year it's being held in the village of Bodedern, on Anglesey, between 4-12 August.

-There'll be a comprehensive results round-up including video highlights of the top three competitors and videos of the main ceremonies.
+There's a comprehensive results round-up including video highlights of the top three competitors and videos of the main ceremonies.

 You'll also get to see all the best pictures from the event in our collection of galleries from the Eisteddfod.